badosa/JSON-stat/utils/README.md

 <script src="https://unpkg.com/jsonstat-utils@2.5.1/json-stat.utils.js"></script>
 ```

-While JJT library works on any browser, JJUS library requires a modern one.
+While the JJT library works on any browser, the JJUS library requires a modern one.
 If you need to support very old browsers, provide polyfills for *forEach*, *Array.indexOf*, *trim*, *find*, *findIndex* and *reduce* (*querySelector*, *querySelectorAll* also required for [tbrowser()](https://github.com/badosa/JSON-stat/blob/master/utils/tbrowser.md)).

-To import the JJUS ECMAScript module in your webpage, download the latest versions of [export.js](https://github.com/badosa/JSON-stat/blob/master/export.js) [utils/export.js](https://github.com/badosa/JSON-stat/blob/master/utils/export.js) and link to your own copy of the JJUS module:
+To import the JJUS ECMAScript module in your webpage, download the latest versions of [export.js](https://github.com/badosa/JSON-stat/blob/master/export.js) and [utils/export.js](https://github.com/badosa/JSON-stat/blob/master/utils/export.js) and link to your own copy of the JJUS module:

 ```html
 <script type="module">